Dollar Savings Direct Review

 - Interest compounded daily and credited monthly

-Certificates of Deposit are one of the easiest products to shop for because most banks have the same rules, which means you will only shop based on rates and terms.
+Certificates of deposit are one of the easiest financial products to shop for because you can easily compare rates and terms.
 Dollar Savings Direct offers five CDs of varying term lengths.

-All have a minimum balance requirement of $1,000 and you can’t withdrawal the principal until the maturity date of the CD without paying early withdrawal penalty.
+All have a minimum balance requirement of $1,000 and you can’t withdrawal the principal until the maturity date of the CD without paying an early withdrawal penalty.
 You also can’t add to the principal once you initially fund.
-You will have to wait until the current CD expires or, if your deposit is more than $1,000, you could start a second CD.
+You will have to wait until the CD expires or, if you have more than $1,000, you could fund a second CD.

-Although not something you see advertised often, Dollar Savings Direct sells and stores precious metals for its customers.
+In addition to its account options, Dollar Savings Direct also sells and stores gold and other precious metals for its customers.
 In fact, nearly half of its FAQ page is devoted to its precious metals business.

-Customers can purchase gold bullion bars and coins provided by the United States Mint — a bureau of the Department of the Treasury.
+Customers can purchase gold bullion bars and coins provided by the United States Mint, a bureau of the Department of the Treasury.
 Coins are only bullion coins, meaning that they aren’t valued by anything other than weight.
-These aren’t commemorative coins that may have value based on how many were minted, age, rarity, etc. Bullion coins are just like gold bars.
+These aren’t commemorative coins that may have value based on how many were minted, their age, or rarity.
+Bullion coins are just like gold bars.

 Along with buying, you may also sell your precious metals at competitive rates.
-Funds are deposited directly into your Dollar Savings Direct savings account.
+Funds from the sale are deposited directly into your Dollar Savings Direct savings account.
 Any fees associated with the sale will be deducted from the proceeds of your sale.

-Finally, Dollar Savings Direct will store your gold at a rate of .80 percent of the daily value of your holdings per annum.
+Finally, Dollar Savings Direct will store your gold for you as well, at a rate of .80% of the daily value of your holdings per annum.
 It will be insured by Lloyd's of London for 100% of the purchase value.
 You may also have your gold shipped to your door.
-If you’re so rich that you can order gold bullion of such quantity, Dollar Savings Direct will arrange for armored car delivery.
+If you’re ordering a large quantity to be shipped, Dollar Savings Direct will arrange for armored car delivery.

 The Bottom Line

-In a world where people generally don’t trust big banks, largely because of the hefty fees they charge, Dollar Savings Direct shines with their no fees or service charges.
+In a world where people generally don’t trust big banks, largely because of the hefty fees they charge, Dollar Savings Direct shines with its no-fee promise.